md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/docs/installation.md

 # Installation Guide

-This guide explains how to set up and reproduce experiments for the **Generalizable Ensemble Deep Learning for Skin Lesion Classification** project.
+This guide explains how to set up and reproduce experiments for the **Generalizable Ensemble Deep Learning for Skin Lesion Classification: Internal and External Validation on HAM10000 and ISIC 2019** project.
 The framework uses **PyTorch**, **scikit-learn**, and **Grad-CAM**, ensuring full reproducibility across macOS, Linux, and Google Colab.

 ---